 This is New Zealand’s Goods and Services Tax (GST) and while you’ll often see it itemised in a bill, it will always be included in the displayed price.
 This is the only sales tax you will pay on goods.
 There are no additional taxes on goods you buy, like in the US.
 Visitors cannot claim back this tax, however if you buy a major purchase and have it shipped to your home by the supplier, you will not be charged GST.

 If you wish to self-drive, then you’ll need to know about driving in New Zealand.
 Like Britain, we drive on the left.
 This can be challenging if you’re not used to driving on the left.
-Try out this driver training programme with online videos to help you prepare for driving on the left.
 A major mistake many travellers to New Zealand make is trying to cover too much distance each day.
 Our roads are often narrow (single lane each direction), hilly, and winding, with lots of sharp corners.
 It takes longer than you think when only looking at distance on a map.
 And it’s much more tiring to drive for 4 hours on one of our winding roads while focusing on being on the opposite site of the road compared to driving on a straight U.S. highway for 4 hours.
 We often hear horror stories of people who have had their holiday planned by travel agents who have never driven our roads, and they’ve ended up completely exhausted from too much driving - this can easily ruin your NZ holiday.
 We know our roads well; let us help you plan so you can make the most of your self-driving freedom.